 The case of the 166.0219 Constellation is by far the most significant feature.
 This case is very large and octagonal with a diameter of 38 mm.
 While 38 mm is big, the fact that the shape pulls inward for the diagonal actually means these watches wear much bigger than even that 38 mm would suggest.

 The case design has a lot of facets and edges and is remarkably complex for the era, going against the grain of simplification and austerity the 1970's was known for.
-There are two material options, gold-plate, and stainless steel.
-The stainless steel watches tend to hold up relatively well but the gold-plated models tend to be either perfect and unworn, or completely ruined.
-The plating is thin, and the angular, stealth-fighter like case design is extremely unforgiving when it comes to polishing.
-Because these watches are relatively cheap, the gold-plated cases with severe wear-through are effectively an instant economic write-off and only good for spares (mainly movements).
+There are two material options, gold-capped, and stainless steel.
+The stainless steel watches tend to hold up relatively well but the gold-capped models tend to be either perfect and unworn, or completely ruined.
+The gold layer is not that thin but it is easily dented, and the angular, stealth-fighter like case design is extremely unforgiving when it comes to polishing.
+Because these watches are relatively cheap, the gold-capped cases with wear or dents are effectively an instant economic write-off and only good for spares (mainly movements).

 If you can find one that is clean and sharp, these are genuinely stunning watches that have an extremely significant presence on the wrist well worth the hunt.